Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 ## Discussion

 The duplicated gene does seem to demarcate a small subclade of squid.
+Frustratingly enough, 3 out of the sequences

 ## References